cat-in-a-box/hifi-wifi/README.md

 # hifi-wifi

-hifi-wifi is a network optimization tool for Linux systems, specifically targeting SteamOS and Bazzite.
+hifi-wifi is a network optimization tool specifically targeting SteamOS and Bazzite.
 It configures the CAKE queue discipline to mitigate bufferbloat and manages Wi-Fi power save modes based on power source.

 ## Features